Everyone has a plan until they get punched in the mouth.

 Earnings should remain under pressure because Alibaba is also actively expanding into more remote regions targeting low-income populations.
 Selling goods to that category of consumers (with low Average Order Value (AOV) and potentially higher delivery costs due to less developed logistics infrastructure) would impact returns negatively.

-It is also important to note that with the customer base reaching 1bn people in China by March 2022 (as per management target), Alibaba’s growth potential remains relatively limited in the future.
+It is also important to note that with the customer base reaching 1bn people in China by March 2022 (per the management target), Alibaba’s future growth potential remains relatively limited.
 I think it may be a little misleading to look at past growth rates and expect the market to pay a growth multiple for current earnings, given declining growth potential.

 Cloud, International commerce, Digital Media and other products will likely contribute to future growth, but the tailwind will not be as strong as previously.
-I also remind that Chinese’s GDP was growing at almost twice the rate ten years ago, and the share of e-commerce was increasing from zero to nearly 30% currently.
+Note that China’s GDP was growing at almost twice the rate ten years ago, and the share of e-commerce was increasing from zero to nearly 30% currently.

 This chart on the market shares of key e-commerce players in China is quite telling.
 Alibaba remains the leader for now (59% market share in 9M21, down from 65% in 2016), but maintaining this position is becoming more expensive now.
 There is no reason to panic, but important consideration for adjusting mid-term expectations on growth and margins.